What Is the EV Tax Credit?

 Still, $4,000 off an EV that costs anywhere from $13,333 to $25,000 isn’t too shabby.
 That can cover quite a lot of charging (or even a home charger install).

-Is the EV tax credit worth it in 2024?
+Is the EV tax credit worth it now?

 Whether the EV tax credit makes buying an electric vehicle worth it depends on what kind of buyer you are: